revtls/revtls/browser/README.md

-## Building Firefox Nightly with doTLS implementation
+## Building an RDC-supporting Firefox Nightly

 ### Requirement
 Before building a Firefox Nightly browser with RDC support, it is essential to install the required dependencies of Firefox Nightly.
 The simplest method to accomplish this is by building the vanilla version of Firefox Nightly.
 Therefore, please proceed with building Firefox Nightly and refer to [[link](https://firefox-source-docs.mozilla.org/setup/linux_build.html)] for further instructions on installing the dependencies.